 The number of parties in the current Second Chamber has risen to 16, due to the fact that several rebel members of parliament have left (or been forced to leave) their original parties and start a new one.
 Which is permitted in the Netherlands.
-A notable example of this is Geert Wilders' PVV, but also the VVD and the PvdA have lost a few members this way.
+A notable example of this is Geert Wilders' PVV, though the VVD has lost more members this way, as has the PvdA.